 The rewarding euphoric state associated with cocaine use results, in part, from the stimulant drug blocking the reabsorption of extra dopamine from the synaptic space—allowing it to remain active there longer.
 Levels of another neurotransmitter, norepinephrine, also increase after cocaine use, causing increased alertness and arousal.
 This effect actually works against the effects of heroin, which depresses the central nervous system.

 Other potential effects of cocaine use include:

 The idea that each drug cancels the other out is both deceptive and dangerous.
 Indeed, a user may feel less drowsy if they have used cocaine with heroin, but this deception is a mere smokescreen.

 The reason for many of the deaths as a result of this combination of drugs is that people feel less vulnerable to heroin overdose because of their cocaine intake.
-In fact, users are no less vulnerable and may be more so due to the inability to sense the full effects of heroin and quit before the dose becomes fatal.
-If enough heroin is ingested, respiratory depression—often times the cause of death for heroin overdoses—can occur once the effects of cocaine wear off, which they do at a faster rate than heroin.
+In fact, users are no less vulnerable and may be more so due to an inability to sense the full effects of heroin and quit before the dose becomes fatal.
+If enough heroin is ingested, respiratory depression—oftentimes the cause of death with heroin overdoses—can occur once the effects of cocaine wear off, which they do at a faster rate than those of heroin.

 Signs of overdose from speedballs include:

 The concurrent use of cocaine and alcohol is one of the most common polysubstance combinations.

 Cocaine and alcohol are commonly used together to counteract the unwanted effects of the other substance.
 By creating a surge of norepinephrine, cocaine increases alertness and motor activity in alcohol-intoxicated individuals, whose central nervous systems are slowed down.
 Conversely, alcohol calms down both physiological and psychological hyperactivity associated with cocaine use—some might claim that it “takes the edge off,” or somewhat eases the jitters associated with stimulant use.